Ashley61/tenori-off-handsfree/README.md

 =================
 ## What is this?

-A [Tenori-on](https://en.wikipedia.org/wiki/Tenori-on) is a dope electronic music instrument that Yamaha made for a hot minute.
-It's a fancy "sequencer", I'm told.
+A ✨[Tenori-on](https://en.wikipedia.org/wiki/Tenori-on)✨ is a dope electronic music instrument sequencer thinkie that Yamaha made for a hot minute.

-I don't particularly like electronic music, but I love pixels and patterns and generating things out of pixels and patterns.
-This means I **love** the Tenori-on.
-However, I have never seen one in real life, and they're kind of [expensive](https://reverb.com/item/11642149-yamaha-tenori-on) so I made a shitty JavaScript version of what I think it kind of looks like, since I don't aaaaactually know.
+I don't particularly like electronic music, but I love pixels and patterns and generating things out of pixels and patterns, which means I **LOVE** the Tenori-on

+owever, I have never seen one in real life, and they're kind of [expensive](https://reverb.com/item/11642149-yamaha-tenori-on) so I made a shitty JavaScript version of what I think it kind of looks like, since I don't aaaaactually know.

-You can change between drums or a synth sound, and send the url to a pal to have them listen to your masterpiece.
-It prolly has bugs so uhh, refresh when you're stuck.
+You can change between drums or a synth sound (also using the **D** or **S** keys).
+The URL also holds the state, so you can send it to a pal to have them listen to your masterpiece.
+If you hit a bug, refreshing usually makes it go away.

 ### Ok, go make fun shit now!